botanicus/data.blog/posts/2019-06-25-programming-on-ipad-pro-full-time/programming-on-ipad-pro-full-time.md

 There's nothing easier than taking a screenshot and annotating it with the Apple Pencil and then just uploading it into client's bug tracking system.

 ![](screenshot-annotation.jpg)

+### No noisy fans, burned things and no slow waking up

+Call me spoiled if you will, but I just hate fans, burning hot notebook and the time it takes to wake up the whole damn thing.

+With iPad, none of it is a problem.
+Most of the time the thing is actually cool.
+It has no fans and it's ready for action at any time.

+Given how long it takes me to be able to do anything in the morning, I found this to be next to a miracle.

 ### Battery life